matteodefra/matteodefra.github.io/about.md

 </div>
 ~~~

-* Teaching assistant during PhD studies at the University of Geneva, Switzerland
+* Teaching assistant for the courses "Calcolability and Complexity" and "Formal Languages" of the B.Sc. in Computer Science
-* Exercises classes for the course "Calcolability and Complexity" of the B.Sc. in Computer Science
+* Teaching assistant for the course "Graph Algorithms" of the M.Sc. in Computer Science

 ---